OUR SERVICES

 You will need to book a 15-minute appointment for this.

-We are generally unable to provide IUD insertions -- the exception is when Dr Kiri Renssen is working as a locum with us, in which case an initial 15-minute appointment with Dr Renssen is required to discuss this.
+We are generally unable to provide IUD insertions.
+The exception is when Dr Kiri Renssen (locum GP) is working with us, in which case an initial 15-minute appointment with Dr Renssen is required to discuss this.
+Keep an eye out on our Latest News page for updates on GP leave to see if Dr Renssen is providing cover with us or not.

 Ingrown toenail surgery